jeswin/retransmit-documentation/docs/prism/response-aggregation.md

 As previously discussed, if accountservice returned `{ "name": "batman" }` and messaging service returned `{ "messages": 10 }` the final response will be `{ "name": "batman", "messages": 10 }`.

-Retransmit merges responses that are received (into a final response body) in the same order in which services are defined in the configuration file.
+Prism merges responses that are received (into a final response body) in the same order in which services are defined in the configuration file.
 So if account service returned `{ "name": "bruce wayne", "messages": 10 }` instead of `{ "messages": 10 }`, the final response will be `{ "name": "bruce wayne", "messages": 10 }`.

 ### Merge Fields